 - Data visualizations

-SumTotal provides basic training for administrators and analysts to enable them to use the advanced features.
+SumTotal learning management system provides basic training for administrators and analysts to enable them to use the advanced features.
 However, the ability to use those tools depends on a thorough understanding of the organization’s unique structure and configurations that can only come with experience.
 One person may not have all the required knowledge and skills.
-It takes a team to elicit the value SumTotal Advanced Reporting can bring.
+It takes a team to elicit the value SumTotal Advanced reporting can bring.

 Skilled data analysts serve as a bridge between data and users.
 When they team up with the business experts in your organization and use a disciplined approach to understanding reporting needs, you will have the right expertise and methods in place.
 Those experts will use custom domains to manage your advanced information needs.